Talend/component-runtime/sample-parent/sample-features/dynamic-dependencies/README.md

 | comment               | Check provided dependency.                                                                                                                                                                                                                                                                                   |
 +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```
-In this exmple, we can see that the class `org.talend.sdk.component.api.service.asyncvalidation.ValidationResult` is loaded from the `AppClassLoader`, meaning that it is provided by the runtime and not loaded from the `ConfigurableClassLoader` of the TCK container.
+In this example, we can see that the class `org.talend.sdk.component.api.service.asyncvalidation.ValidationResult` is loaded from the `AppClassLoader`, meaning that it is provided by the runtime and not loaded from the `ConfigurableClassLoader` of the TCK container.

 ##### The third record is the result of loading a class from a dynamic dependency:
 ```